zkat/ssri/README.md

 If verification succeeds, `checkData` will return the name of the algorithm that was used for verification (a truthy value).
 Otherwise, it will return `false`.

-If `opts.pickAlgorithm` is provided, it will be passed two algorithms as arguments. ssri will prioritize whichever of the two algorithms is returned by this function.
-Note that the function may be called multiple times, and it **must** return one of the two algorithms provided.
-By default, ssri will make a best-effort to pick the strongest/most reliable of the given algorithms.
-It may intentionally deprioritize algorithms with known vulnerabilities.
+If `opts.pickAlgorithm` is provided, it will be used by [`Integrity#pickAlgorithm`](#integrity-pick-algorithm) when deciding which of the available digests to match against.

 ##### Example